American Broadcasting Company: History

-In 1927, NBC-operated radio network was called the NBC Blue Network.
-It would later on become an independent radio (and, eventually, television) network known as the American Broadcasting Company (ABC) in 1943.
+In 1927, NBC operated a radio network called the NBC Blue Network.
+It became an independent radio (and eventually television) network known as the American Broadcasting Company (ABC) in 1943.
 ABC later joined United Paramount Theatres forming American Broadcasting-Paramount Theatres (later American Broadcasting Companies, Inc.).

-After its venture into radio and television throughout the 1960s and 1970s and the purchase of ESPN Inc. in 1982, the company would later be acquired/merged with Capital Cities, forming Capital Cities/ABC in 1986.
-The company ultimately sold to The Walt Disney Company in 1996.
+After its venture into radio and television throughout the 1960s and 1970s and the purchase of ESPN in 1982, the company was acquired and merged with Capital Cities, forming Capital Cities/ABC in 1986.
+The company was sold to the Walt Disney Company in 1996.

 Programming

-The ABC television network provides 89 hours of regularly scheduled network programming each week.
-In addition, it offers 22 hours of prime-time programming to affiliated stations from 8:00 to 11:00 p.m.
-Monday through Saturday (Eastern and Pacific Time) and 7:00–11:00 p.m. on Sundays.
+The ABC television network provides an average of 89 hours of network programming each week.
+It also offers 22 hours of prime-time programming to affiliated stations from 8:00 p.m. to 11:00 p.m.
+Monday through Saturday (Eastern and Pacific Time) and 7:00 p.m. to 11:00 p.m. on Sundays.

 Daytime programming is also provided from 11:00 a.m. to 3:00 p.m.
 Eastern and Pacific weekdays (subtract 1 hour for all other time zones) (with a one-hour break at 12:00 p.m.
-Eastern/Pacific for stations to air newscasts, locally produced programming or syndicated programs) featuring the talk-lifestyle shows The View and GMA3: What You Need to Know, and the soap opera General Hospital.
-In addition, ABC News programming includes Good Morning America from 7:00 to 9:00 a.m. weekdays and Saturdays (along with one-hour Sunday editions); nightly editions of ABC World News Tonight (whose weekend editions are occasionally subject to abbreviation or preemption due to sports telecasts overrunning into the program's timeslot), the Sunday political talk show This Week, early morning news programs World News Now and America This Morning and the late-night newsmagazine Nightline.
-Late nights feature the weeknight talk show Jimmy Kimmel Live!
+Eastern/Pacific for stations to air newscasts, locally produced programming or syndicated programs) featuring the talk-lifestyle shows The View and GMA: The Third Hour, and the soap opera General Hospital.
+In addition, ABC News programming includes Good Morning America from 7:00 a.m. to 9:00 a.m. weekdays and Saturdays (along with one-hour Sunday editions), nightly editions of ABC World News Tonight (whose weekend editions are occasionally subject to abbreviation or preemption due to sports telecasts overrunning into the program's timeslot), the Sunday political talk show This Week, early morning news programs World News Now and Good Morning America First Look and the late-night newsmagazine Nightline.
+Late nights featured the weeknight talk show Jimmy Kimmel Live!.

 The network's three-hour Weekend morning children's programming timeslot is programmed by syndication distributor Litton Entertainment, which produces Litton's Weekend Adventure under an arrangement in which the programming block is syndicated exclusively to ABC owned-and-operated and affiliated stations, rather than being leased out directly by the network to Litton.